 It goes without saying that both smartwatches are good in their own way.
 Though T-Rex has been released a year or so ago, it does feature good specs capable enough to compete with the G-Squad.
 That made clear, let’s see how they stack up.

 Casio G-Squad Pro GSW H1000 v/s Amazfit T-Rex

-The all-new Casio G-Squad has a so-called dual-display that combines a monochrome, always-on LCD for time display with a colour 1.2-inch LCD for high-definition display of maps, sensor data and more.
-This dual display enables optimal display options for your setting while maintaining excellent visibility at all times.
+The all-new Casio G-Squad has a so-called dual-display that combines a monochrome, always-on LCD for time display with a color 1.2-inch LCD for high-definition display of maps, sensor data and more.
+This dual display enables optimal display options for your setting while always maintaining excellent visibility.

 While Amazfit boasts a 1.3-Inch AMOLED Color Screen and features Always-On Display.
 Watch faces are customizable to meet your personal needs.

 So, in terms of display, it’s all subjective.
 If you like AMOLED display, then go for Amazfit or if you’d like to have the additional features of Dual display then Casio’s version will be the gadget to go.

 - A military standard watch with 12 military...

 - Thanks to its rugged exteriors, this smartwatch...

 - Use it for upto 20 hours on a single charge!
 It...